UCL-CCS/SCEMa/README.md

 process (as explained in step-18).
 That might have to be checked according to step-40 it is not or at least not completely.

+Finally, some minor improvements could be done (see comments in code).

 ## Local stiffness computation

 ## Standard virtual testing box